What we'd do for a commercial cleaning company.

 Emails built around the contract calendar

-Cold email runs on warmed domains we own, not your company address.
+Cold email runs on warmed domains we own; your company address stays out of it.
 Three segments, three angles: vendor-replacement for offices where the service slips show, compliance and terminal-clean language for medical suites, one-contract-many-sites for multi-location operators.

 SMS